Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 600 A

-We bought this battery after seeing the price tag that is prohibitive for a low-profile brand.
-And suddenly this new leader market?
-But in the cold, the voltage quickly dipped below the mark, and the price-quality ratio determined the place at the tail of the table.
+We bought this battery after seeing the prohibitive price tag for a quiet brand.
+What if this new leader market?
+But in the cold, the voltage quickly sank below the required level, and the price-quality ratio determined a place at the bottom of the table.

 Declared capacity 55 Ah